cs3028/AberdeenChapelReactProject/README.md

 To enable the view and navigation of panoramic images, we needed to install React Pannellum.
 To install this, simply put npm install react-pannellum into the command line.

+# Install Firebase Functions

+To enable communication with our Firebase database simple type npm install firebase into the terminal.

 # Getting Started with Create React App (Supplied by React)